-social interaction, reflection, empathy, interpersonal communication, common norms, boundaries, conflict resolution
+social interaction, reflection, empathy, interpersonal communication, norms, boundaries, conflict resolution, self-esteem, respect, self-reliance

 At the Nordic School significant focus is placed on developing children's social competence, which serves as the foundation upon which expectations for future interaction with others is built.
-Social competence develops over time through interpersonal social interactions and includes prosocial skills, such as being friendly and cooperative, as well as self-control skills, such as anger management and problem solving.
+Social competence develops over time through interpersonal social interactions and includes prosocial skills, such as being friendly and cooperative, as well as self-control skills, such as regulation of emotions and problem solving.
 In order to develop social competence, children must have self confidence in their own abilities to navigate social situations and they must feel that they are important members of the group.
 At Nordic School, children are encouraged to engage in positive interaction with others, develop their listening and reflection skills, express their own opinions, and understand and share their classmates' perspectives and feelings.
-Teachers guide children to communicate and interact in positive ways with peers and teach them how and when to compromise.
+Teachers guide children to communicate and interact in positive ways with peers and teach them when and how to compromise.
 Ultimately, children are supported in learning to maintain a balance between looking after their own needs and being considerate of the needs of others.
 Children are also encouraged to comply with the group's social norms and rules.
 At the Nordic School, norms for interaction are discussed openly with children who are invited to participate in developing these norms together.
 Additionally, children are supported as they work through difficult and challenging emotions and interactions with adults and with their peers.
-Through a variety of conflict resolution and anger management strategies, and through the use of anerkendelse, children are encouraged to identify their feelings, communicate with and listen to others, empathize with others, and work toward solving conflicts in peaceful and respectful ways.
+Through a variety of conflict resolution emotional regulation strategies, and the use of an acknowledging approach, children are encouraged to identify their feelings, communicate with and listen to others, empathize with others, and work toward solving conflicts in peaceful and respectful ways.
 The Nordic School is fully committed to preventing, stopping and following-up on discrimination, exclusion, bullying, harassment and unhealthy patterns of interaction.